Robert Maheu: Central Intelligence Agency and other government work

+Giancana asked Maheu to wire the room of his then mistress Phyllis McGuire, singer of the McGuire Sisters, whom he suspected of having an affair with comedian Dan Rowan.
+Although Maheu acquiesced, the device was not planted because the agent who had been given the task of planting it was arrested.
+Robert F. Kennedy prohibited the prosecution of the agent and Maheu, who was soon linked to the wire attempt, at the CIA's request.

 In testimony before the Church Committee in 1975, Maheu confirmed his role in the assassination plot against Castro, saying that he thought the United States "was involved in a just war."
 CIA documents released in 2007 provided additional details of the plot.

 Later life

+He was interviewed for the 1988 Jack Anderson documentary American Expose: Who Killed JFK?.
 In 1992, Maheu published his autobiography, entitled Next to Hughes: Behind the Power and Tragic Downfall of Howard Hughes by His Closest Advisor.
 Maheu died in 2008 at the age of 90 in Las Vegas.
 The official cause of death was heart failure.